BellowingMeadows/BellowingMeadows/README.md

 * **Bootstrap:** CSS and JavaScript framework which allowed for the simple implementation of many template components, such as the navigation bar, the music releases card, and the grid system which greatly helped improve the responsiveness of each page.
 * **JavaScript:** Language used to add some interactivity with the navigation bar:
   * *Automatically applied through Bootstrap*: navbar changes into the conventional burger icon at smaller screen sizes.
-  * *Code snippet (please see acknowledgements)*: collapses the mobile navbar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.
+  * *Code snippet (please see [Acknowledgements](#acknowledgements))*: collapses the mobile navbar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.

 ### Additional Tools